-In college, Dr. Lightner thought she had a career ahead as a writer.
+In college, Dr. Amy Lightner thought she had a career ahead as a writer.
 Volunteering in a reading program at a local children’s hospital, she met a cardiac surgeon who got her interested in medicine and changed her life’s trajectory towards one of dedication to medicine and science.

 Dr. Lightner applies her surgical skills to some of the most complex surgical cases in IBD — reconstructive pouches.
 Surgical removal of the colon and rectum and the creation of an internal pouch, called proctocolectomy with ileal pouch-anal anastomosis, is the most commonly performed restorative surgery in ulcerative colitis, allowing individuals to avoid a permanent ostomy bag.

 “Medicine as a whole is moving in the direction of regenerative medicine and I’m doing research to find the next paradigm-shifting treatment derived from our own cells.”

 While pushing the boundaries of reconstructive pouch surgery, as well as minimally invasive surgical techniques, Dr. Lightner is a surgeon who actually wants to see fewer IBD surgeries.

 “If we are successful in injecting this novel acellular regenerative therapy around the tract of the fistula, enabling it to heal, it could change the landscape of Crohn’s disease.”

-Director, Translational IBD Research; UPMC Presbyterian Hospital, University of Pittsburgh School of Medicine, Pittsburgh, PARead his story
+Professor of Medicine, Clinical and Translational Science; Co-Director, UPMC IBD Center; Director, Translational IBD Research; UPMC Presbyterian Hospital, University of Pittsburgh School of Medicine, Pittsburgh, PARead his story